jonpither/cider-spy/README.md

 ## TODOS

+* Remove junk from function calls if possible
-* Ability to clear the spy buffer
+* Ability to clear/reset the spy buffer
 * Namespaces/hunks should be links
 * Functions run most often outside of immediate namespace
 * Functions run that fail most often